-California Governor Brown urges continued fiscal restraint
+California governor Brown urges continued fiscal restraint

 Brown, 75, has toed a largely centrist path during this go-round at the state’s top job, vetoing several bills, including some gun control measures favored by progressives in his own party - despite Democratic control of both houses of the legislature and the governorship.
 Brown’s speech showed no sign of a change in that course.

-The onetime seminarian, who is widely expected to seek re-election this year but has not yet formally announced his plans, touted changes to the way the most populous U.S. state funds education, channeling more money to districts with disadvantaged students and allowing more local control over how the dollars are spent.
+The onetime seminarian, who is widely expected to seek re-election, touted changes to the way the most populous U.S. state funds education, channeling more money to districts with disadvantaged students and allowing more local control over how the dollars are spent.

-“Life is local,” Brown said.
-“So many of the things we try to do here in the state capitol can only be handled by local representatives and leaders.”

-Continuing on a theme of decentralization, Brown also praised a controversial program aimed at reducing the population of inmates in state prisons by shifting responsibility for some lower level offenders to county governments.

 He also called on regulators to loosen some water distribution rules to help California farmers and cities deal with a nagging drought, which he declared as an emergency last week.

+Outside, environmental activists protested the governor’s support of some fracking in the state, some carrying signs saying, “No fracking way.”

+Brown did, however, encourage conservation and the development of new technologies to wean the state off of fossil fuel, prompting applause from the largely Democratic lawmakers and their guests.

-Earlier this month, Brown took a stern line on fiscal restraint when he released a $107 billion budget plan sure to rankle some progressive state lawmakers of his Democratic Party who want to restore spending on social programs cut during the long economic downturn.
+Earlier this month, Brown took a stern line on fiscal restraint when he released his $107 billion budget plan, potentially inviting a fight with some progressive state lawmakers of his Democratic Party who want to restore spending on social programs cut during the long economic downturn.

+Key issues facing the state as it emerges from the economic slump include the cost of higher education, the quality of California’s once-vaunted public K-12 schools and an ongoing struggle over conditions in its massive prison system.

 State Republican leaders said they welcomed Brown’s vision of fiscal restraint, but differed on how to implement it.